-Peter Dykhuis, Halifax, Halifax Regional Municipality, is the Director/Curator of the Dalhousie Art Gallery and is also an internationally exhibiting visual artist and critical writer.
+Peter Dykhuis (Chair), Halifax, Halifax Regional Municipality, is the Director/Curator of the Dalhousie Art Gallery and is also an internationally exhibiting visual artist and critical writer.

 Mhiran Faraday, Halifax, Halifax Regional Municipality, is a Nova Scotia-based Arts Administrator currently working with the Banff Centre.
 Previously, she was Executive Director of Debut Atlantic and has previously worked with Symphony Nova Scotia and in the theatre sector.

 Shauntay Grant, Halifax, Halifax Regional Municipality, is a multidisciplinary artist whose practice includes creative writing, music, and theatre, and her homegrown artistic practice embraces African Nova Scotian folk tradition as well as contemporary approaches to literature and performance.